A hearty zucchini Parmesan soup made with fresh zucchini. Its a hearty and warm soup that you can curl up with in front of the fire.

 What’s your favorite comforting soup?

-Version 1 of Zucchini Soup
+Version 1 of this soup

-Did you do a double take?
 Occasionally, I will revisit previous recipes and do a makeover on them.
 You probably came to this page based on the photo to the left?
 However, I decided to re-vamp the recipe and bring you the new version you see above.
 I think you will like this version just as much.

-Tomato Tart with Zucchini Parmesan Soup
+Zucchini Parmesan Soup

 For the Zucchini Parmesan Soup